scottrasheed/last-world/README.md

 # 🌎 Last World

-A browser-based medieval fantasy MMORPG inspired by classic online RPGs, built from scratch with HTML, CSS, and JavaScript.
+A browser-based medieval fantasy MMORPG-inspired prototype built from scratch with HTML, CSS, and JavaScript.

 Last World is a long-term personal portfolio project focused on creating a living fantasy world where players explore forgotten civilizations, discover ancient powers, master unique combat styles, and uncover the mystery behind **The Collapse**.

+The current project is a web-based prototype exploring the foundations of a future open-world MMORPG concept.

 ---

 # 🌍 Project Overview

-Long ago, humanity flourished across countless worlds protected by powerful ancient **Relics**.
+Long ago, powerful civilizations existed across many lands.

+These civilizations discovered ancient powers, created legendary artifacts, and built kingdoms that shaped history.

-Then came **The Collapse**.
+Then came:

+# The Collapse

 Civilizations fell.

+Ancient knowledge was lost.

+Powerful Relics disappeared.

-Worlds disappeared.
-Survivors fled to the final known world capable of sustaining life.
+Survivors were forced to rebuild on the final known world capable of supporting life.

-A world that became known as:
+A world known as:

 # Last World

-Players will explore kingdoms, forests, islands, ruins, and forgotten lands while discovering lost Relics, awakening elemental powers, and uncovering the truth behind the events that nearly destroyed civilization.
+Players explore kingdoms, oceans, ruins, forests, and forgotten lands while discovering lost history, powerful abilities, and the secrets behind the event that changed the world forever.

 ---